VincentLanglet/symfony-custom-coding-standard/docs/php.md

-# PHP CS Coding Standard Rules
+# PHP Coding Standard Rules
 ## From PSR2

 We imported the [PSR2 Standard](./standards/psr2.md) with these overrides: